School Closing Guidelines

 My child will be punished if they do not come to school on these days.

 If a parent/guardian calls in the absence to the child’s school, the absence is considered “excused” and all work is accepted for full credit.
-The one exception is the attendance incentive program.

-Like most other school districts in Illinois, the majority of our parents work outside the home and have limited options for child care when school is cancelled.
+Like most other school districts in Illinois, the majority of our parents work outside the home and have limited options for child care when school is canceled.
 As much as possible, we try to stay open to give families a choice.
 When school is closed, some parents must decide whether to:

 • Stay home and lose the day’s wages (if they are an hourly worker), if permitted by the employer,